brazilla-ray/epg/README.md

   }
 }
 ```
 If the code was left in this state, each time a color button was clicked, a new color class would be added to the glyph.
-Just as the styling provided by `.glyph-selected` needed to be removed from one glyph before it could be added to another, the color class needs to be removed
+Just as the styling provided by `.glyph-selected` needed to be removed from one glyph before it could be added to another, the color class needs to be removed:
 ```javascript
 removeColorClass(glyph) {
   let colorRegEx = /(?!Glyph)[a-z]*Glyph/gm;